ui-libraries/archive_to_access/README.md

 ## Extending the Workflow
 - Swap Whisper model sizes (`base`, `small`, `medium`, `large-v3`) in the config to balance quality and runtime.
 - Feed the generated transcripts into your own discovery interfaces or cataloging systems.
-- Combine with the existing `AI-SummarizeVid` steps if you later decide to storyboard frames or generate multimodal summaries.
+- Enable the gold-standard preset when you want the full storyboard + summary flow from the published AI-SummarizeVid workflow.

 For questions or suggestions, file an issue or adapt the scripts directly—everything is contained within this folder.